• Skip to primary navigation

 Pro tips and recipe notes

-As always, I recommend grass-fed beef for the meatballs as it is healthier and contains more nutrients than its grain-fed counterpart.
+As always, I recommend grass-fed beef for the meatballs as it contains more nutrients than its grain-fed counterpart.
 However, it sometimes can be difficult to find grass-fed beef in supermarkets (and often I’ve seen supermarkets overpricing these meats).

 I recommend using a spiralizer like mine from Paderno World Cuisine to turn the zucchini into noodle-like swirls.
 As I’ve noted in other zoodle posts, I usually find that long and fat zucchini make the best zoodles, and it’s also important to keep the zucchini centered inside the spiralizer when slicing them.